tomfogg/foggshark/README.md

      cat *.log | node process.js

 Wait for the script to finish looking up the DNS entries for the hosts and then open http://127.0.0.1:8000 where your graph should be waiting.

 You can move around nodes on the graph to see things better.
+The hosts in the graph are grouped such that hosts which connect only to one other host on the same port are grouped together by port.
+Mouse over the nodes to reveal which hosts are in the group.
+The links are colour coded by port and the size of nodes reflects the number of hosts in the group.